pgalko/BambooAI/README.md

 ## ToDo

 - Ongoing work on optimizing the prompts and sanitization of the outputs.
-- Add ability to rank, and store high ranking Q:A pairs
+- Add Knowledge Base in a vector DB.
+A matching(similar) Q:A pairs will be used as a context/reference for subsequent questions to improve the accuracy and relevancy.
 - Add support for aditional LLMs.